ligato/docs/docs/tutorials/04_kv-store.md

 [etcd][1] is used as the KV data store in this tutorial.
 Note that Ligato supports other [KV data stores](../user-guide/concepts.md#key-value-data-store).

 !!!
 Note
     MyPlugin is the name of the plugin used in this tutorial.
-Note that the concepts, explanations, tasks and code block contents used in this tutorial apply to the HelloWorld plugin used in the previous tutorials.
+Note that any concepts, explanations, tasks and code block contents used in this tutorial can be applied to the HelloWorld plugin used in the previous tutorials.

 ---